hakavlad/tird/README.md

 Start `tird` with the `--debug` option to look under the hood while the program is running.

-Enabling debug messages additionally shows:
+Enabling debug mode additionally shows:

 - File operations:
   - Opening and closing of file descriptors.